voluntarixrepublica/faqsrepublica/_posts/2017-11-14-FAQ-About-Catalan-Republic.md

 Catalan people can't understand why corruption is not punished in the ballot boxes.

 ### I heard the Kingdom of Spain is one of the most decentralized countries in the world...
-Why are catalans complaining about?
+What are catalans complaining about?

 The theory may say so, but the Spanish government has been actively challenging all social laws approved in the Catalan government.
 A few examples are: